scottire/fastpages/_pages/about.md

 # What am I up to

-I'm currently interested in Deep Learning, Python software development and Data Visualisation... along with bits and bobs from lots of other areas.
+I'm currently interested in Deep Learning, Python Software Development and Data Visualisation.

 I was working as a web/mobile Software Developer for a few years and then went back to University to do an MSc in AI in Heriot Watt University, Edinburgh.
-I then worked for 2 years as a Research Engineer at [Speech Graphics](https://www.speech-graphics.com/).
+Following that, I worked for 2 years as a Research Engineer at [Speech Graphics](https://www.speech-graphics.com/).

 I'm now working as a Machine Learning Engineer at [Weights & Biases](https://wandb.ai/site).